prondubuisi/psalmoutput/report.md

 ## Samples
 * [Build History for Mirror Repository](http://35.246.100.181:8080/job/civicore-pr/)

-* [Github repo](https://github.com/prondubuisi/civi-mirror) Mirrowing civicore, notice the [psalm.xml](https://github.com/prondubuisi/civi-mirror/blob/master/psalm.xml) file and the [psalmbaseline.xml](https://github.com/prondubuisi/civi-mirror/blob/master/psalmbaseline.xml) file
+* [Github repo](https://github.com/prondubuisi/civi-mirror) Mirrowing Civi-core, notice the [psalm.xml](https://github.com/prondubuisi/civi-mirror/blob/master/psalm.xml) file and the [psalmbaseline.xml](https://github.com/prondubuisi/civi-mirror/blob/master/psalmbaseline.xml) file

 ## Potential Gotchas

 * For consistent results, It is advisable to create psalm configuration files i.e psalm.xml && psalmbaseline.xml on the actual server where Jenkins is installed, as Psalm might have different error count when run on the same repository, with same configurations but on different servers.
 This is the case because different systems have different configurations.
 This is the reason why Civi-core exists for different versions of PHP for example.

-* running `./vendor/bin/psalm --init` creates a psalm.xml file which lists the different folders in the current repository, for civicore folders ext,packages are always included but non existent, do well to remove the folders from psalm.xml before running `./vendor/bin/psalm`  on the folder, to avoid errors
+* running `./vendor/bin/psalm --init` creates a psalm.xml file which lists the different folders in the current repository, for Civi-core folders ext,packages are always included but non existent, do well to remove the folders from psalm.xml before running `./vendor/bin/psalm`  on the folder, to avoid errors

 # Handling False negatives with an Autoloader File